clingunis/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 4: Moving Files with scp**

 Now we will go over how to move local files to ieng6.
 This is useful for a variety of reasons from using ieng6's computing power to having a remote save of your files.
 The key portion of this step is to enter the command ```scp``` when you are in the working directory where the file you want to move is located.
-When you are in the directory (use "cd" command), type the ```scp``` command in the following format: ```scp (fileName).java (cs15laccount)@ieng6.ucsd.edu:~/```.
+When you are in the directory (use ```cd``` command), type the ```scp``` command in the following format: ```scp (fileName).java (cs15laccount)@ieng6.ucsd.edu:~/```.
 Typing this command will prompt you for your password.
 Enter the password and it should show an upload report.
 I have included an example below where I upload a Java file and then compile and run it on ieng6.

 ![Image](/Images/Part5-2.PNG)